Just-Do-Stuff/rhcsa-practice-lab/README.md

 ## Purpose

 This repository provides hands-on, exam-style exercises for each RHCSA objective.
-It’s designed so you can practice tasks in a way that feels like you are taking the exam.
+It’s designed so you can practice tasks in a way that sort of reflects the exam.

+**This is to be used as a supplemental resource AFTER you have went through Sander Van Vugt's RHCSA video course.
+You will not pass by going through this supplemental resource alone.**

 Each objective is organized into: